 Grades PreK – 1st: 30-45 minutes; 10-25 students plus chaperones

-Have fun with live animals and costumes while you take a peek at the lives of sea stars and urchins!
+Have fun with live animals and costumes while you take a peek at the lives of sea urchins and anemones!

 Tide Pool Talk